This quick tutorial will show you how to set up your Unity project to run in the editor.

 Kudan Tracker script on the

-Kudan Camera object, or you can simply follow this link.
+Kudan Camera object, or follow this link.

 Kudan Camera object.
 In the